-Resistance Resilience Sensitivity
+Resistance Temperature increase (local)

-Temperature increase High High C: High Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
+High Q: High A: High C: High Resilience

+High Q: High A: High C: High

+Medium Q: High A: High C: High

 Hediste diversicolor and other important characterizing species are adapted to living within the intertidal zone where temperatures fluctuate.
 Some resistance to temperature fluctuations is achieved by burying within the sediment, which buffers against acute temperature changes over the tidal cycle. the sensitivity assessment for this pressure is largely based on geographic range as a proxy for thermal tolerances, laboratory experiements and field observations.